Black Widower: Production

-"Black Widower" was written by Jon Vitti and directed by David Silverman.
-The staff wanted an episode involving a "mystery", so executive producer Sam Simon approached Thomas Chastain, head of the organization Mystery Writers of America, to help construct the mystery.
+"Black Widower" was conceived by Sam Simon and Thomas Chastain who received story credits, with a teleplay written by Jon Vitti and direction by David Silverman.
+The staff wanted an episode involving a "mystery", so executive producer Sam Simon approached Thomas Chastain, head of the Mystery Writers of America, to help construct the mystery.
 A number of clues leading up to the revelation at the end were inserted into the script so viewers would be able to solve the mystery on their own.
-As the episode was being written, the writers had their eyes towards winning an Edgar Award, which is awarded by the Mystery Writers of America to the best mystery fiction in print, television and film published or produced in the past year.
+As the episode was being written, the writers had their eyes towards winning an Edgar Award, awarded by the Mystery Writers of America to the best mystery fiction in print, television and film.
 Despite their efforts, "Black Widower" was not nominated for an Edgar Award.

 In the episode, the writers echoed the premise of Wile E. Coyote by having Sideshow Bob unexpectedly insert himself into Bart's life and attempt to kill him.
 Executive producer Al Jean has compared Bob's character to that of Wile E. Coyote, noting that both are intelligent, yet always foiled by what they perceive as an inferior intellect.
 For "Black Widower", director David Silverman updated the character model of Bob to reflect the animation of director Brad Bird.
-One of Bob's friends from jail seen in the episode is Snake Jailbird.
-The character first appeared in the season two episode "The War of the Simpsons" only as "Jailbird", but his full name was first mentioned in "Black Widower".
-The writers gave him the name Snake because of the snake tattoo on his arm, and the character has gone by that name ever since.
+One of Bob's prison friends is Snake Jailbird.
+He first appeared in the season two episode "The War of the Simpsons" only as "Jailbird", but his full name was first mentioned in "Black Widower".
+The writers named him Snake after the snake tattoo on his arm, and he has been so called ever since.

-"Black Widower" was the second episode Kelsey Grammer guest starred in as the voice of Sideshow Bob.
+"Black Widower" was the second episode in which Kelsey Grammer guest starred as Sideshow Bob.
 He had previously appeared in the season one episode "Krusty Gets Busted", in which Bart gets Bob sentenced to jail for framing Krusty for armed robbery.
-Grammer initially expected to voice Bob in a one-time role, but the character was amazing enough to have him brought back.
-Sideshow Bob eventually became one of the most popular roles Grammer ever played, and Bob became a recurring character on the show.
+Grammer initially expected to voice Bob in a one-time role, but the character was well-liked enough to have him brought back.
+Sideshow Bob eventually became one of the most popular roles Grammer ever played, and Bob became a recurring character.
 Grammer bases his Bob voice on theatre actor and director Ellis Rabb.
 He had once worked for Rabb, whose "lamenting tones became [the] foundation for Sideshow Bob".